|

 The eco-conscious and curious visitors looking for the greenest stays in Edinburgh.

-The Balmoral
+The Balmoral Lobby

 Several hotels and accommodation providers in Edinburgh are part of this scheme, demonstrating their commitment to sustainable tourism.

-Discover more about Green Hotels in Edinburgh
+Discover more about eco-friendly accommodation in Edinburgh.

 3. Visit off-season